The Perfect Itinerary To See Rome In 2 Days

 Get a data plan for your smartphone

 Top up your smartphone so that is has enough data and make sure it has a plan that allows you to navigate and use Google Maps if needed.
-You can also download maps to use them offline.
+You can also download maps to use them offline or get an eSIM that you can activate as soon as you get to Italy.

 Drinking water

 Tap water is safe to drink in Rome – carry around your own bottle to refill at public drinking fountains.
-Most restaurants only served bottled or filtered water.
+Although tap water is good in Rome, restaurants usually only serve bottled or filtered water.

 Mind the scams